-? = Something you wonder about or do not understand
+- ? = Something you wonder about or do not understand

-C = Characterization details
+- C = Characterization details

-S = Setting details
+- S = Setting details

-P = Significant events in the plot of the story
+- P = Significant events in the plot of the story

-Sy = Symbol
+- Sy = Symbol

-M = Metaphors
+- M = Metaphors

-I = Imagery
+- I = Imagery

-T = Themes
+- T = Themes

-These symbols will help to highlight important information in the texts that you read.
+These symbols will help to highlight important information in the texts that you read now and in the future.